heinzermch/heinzermch.github.io/_posts/2025-01-05-on-rlhf-dpo-and-ppo.md

 PPO is used to finetune the baseline LLM based on rewards by the reward model.
 PPO is designed to be more stable and efficient than traditional policy gradient methods.

 DPO is an alternative to use PPO within RLHF.
-Simplify the fine-tuning process by directly optimizing the LLM based on the human ratings, without training the reward model.
-Reformulate the RL problem into a simpler classification problem, simplifying the answer.
+It simplifies the fine-tuning process by directly optimizing the LLM based on the human ratings, without training a reward model.
+This work by reformulating the RL problem into a simpler classification problem, simplifying the training process.

-RLHF is for cases where there is often no single right answer, we only give vague directions towards a better formulated response.

-Note: Why train a reward model first and then use the imperfect model to train and LLM?
-Do we lose some information in that process that could be directly propagated to the LLM?
-Or do we gain more by having more samples?
-Assuming the reward model is much more capable (larger) than the LLM we train, does it make sense to use it then?
-Reminds me of synthetic data generation or pseudo labeling, distillation process.

 # Proximal Policy Optimization

-An overview of the 2017 paper from OpenAI called Proximal Policy Optimization Algorithms.
-This is pre-LLM craze, so the context for this paper is playing games, and that is what is evaluated on.
+This section is an overview of the 2017 paper from OpenAI called Proximal Policy Optimization Algorithms.
+This is pre-LLM hype, so the context for this paper is playing games.

 ## Background